frederick2003/Source-and-vocal-tract-parameter-converter/README.md

 Steps to Use the Tool

+Download the zip file and unzip on your machine.
 Select the application/executable file Parameter_Converter.exe.
 A terminal will appear proceeded by a User Interface.
 In the user interface enter your analysis parameters (EE, RA, RK, RG) in the respective input fields.